-If you have silicone kitchen tools then they may have a plastic handle.
+If you have silicone kitchen tools, then they may have a plastic handle.
 If you can, pull off the plastic handle before you take the silicone in for recycling.
-The silicone can be added to one recycling pile while the plastic handle can be added to the other.
+The silicone can be added to one recycling pile, while the plastic handle can be added to the other.
 Remember, the two of these cannot be mixed at all.

 In the same way as plastic.

 At the start, the silicone will be given a quick clean.
-The recycling center will also sort through everything to ensure that only silicone is being recycled.
+The recycling center will also sort through everything to ensure that only silicone is recycled.
 If something cannot be recycled, then it will be pulled out at this point.

 This is because there will be many different sizes and shapes of silicone in the pile.
-By making everything a uniform shape, it becomes easier to control the process.
+Making everything a uniform shape makes it easier to control the process.
 It will use a lot less energy.

 Some chemicals may be added to the mixture to help to purify the silicone at this point.

-Once everything has been melted down, the molten silicone will be placed into molds where it will then cool.
+Once everything has been melted down, the molten silicone will be placed into molds, where it will then cool.
 The cooled silicone will then be sold to factories that need it.